buxtronix/am43/README.md

 - am43/&lt;device>/set_position - Set the blind position, between 0 and 100.
 - am43/restart               - Reboot this service.

-<device> is the bluetooth mac address of the device, eg 02:69:32:f0:c5:1d
+&lt;device> is the bluetooth mac address of the device, eg 02:69:32:f0:c5:1d

 For the position set commands, you can use name 'all' to change all devices.